Go to October 2020 update

 Obviously, not all those excess deaths (and that's just since February) can be laid at the government's door.
 It did not cause the Covid 19 pandemic and a degree of excess deaths was inevitable, but 40,000 does not take account of those yet to occur, including people who will now die from other causes that would have been preventable had the country been properly prepared.

 As if that isn't enough, not only is the UK likely to have one of the highest Covid 19 death rates anywhere.
 According to the OECD it is likely to suffer the worst economic damage of any country in the developed world.
-Johnson and his ship of fools hardly deserve the word "government."
-They are not just a complete shambles, they are a disgrace.
+Johnson and the fools he's surrounded himself with are a shambles, a disgrace.

 What can you do if you want a government (i) that actually functions and (ii) does so for the benefit of the general population?